CNN International Europe/Middle East/Africa

 CNN International Europe/Middle East/Africa is the European, Middle East and African version of CNN's "CNN International" satellite and cable television network.
 It features many locally produced shows.

-Between 1996 and 2003, to differentiate it from the other feeds, the network logo on the lower-right hand of the screen had a static globe with the continents Europe and Africa facing the audiences.
+Between 1996 and 2003, to differentiate it from the other feeds, the network logo on the lower-right hand of the screen had a static globe with the continents Europe, the Middle East and Africa facing the audiences.

 Programming

 In the earlier days of CNN International, the program line-up was exactly the same in every region CNN International was broadcast in.
 However, in the late-1990s, the line-up started varying among regions with some programs exclusively broadcasting to the Europe, Middle East and Africa only such as CNN This Morning (European edition) and World Business This Morning.
 Programming variations also included showtimes of selected magazine programmes during the weekend to allow audiences to watch them at a similar time slot to their counterparts elsewhere.

-Today, the line-up is almost exactly the same in every region once again with differences limited to advertising and weather updates during the breaks.
+At present, the line-up is almost exactly the same in every region once again with differences limited to advertising and weather updates during the breaks.

 Broadcasting

 Although this version of CNN International is intended primarily for European, African, and Middle Eastern viewers, a live feed of it is made available on selected aircraft of participating airlines like Emirates and Cathay Pacific regardless of their current position (subject to legal restrictions of the country these aircraft are flying over at the moment).

-On 1 September 2021, CNN International was removed from the Virgin Media cable platform in the UK.
-It continued to be available free on satellite, but it was removed from the Freesat platform.
+On 1 September 2021, CNN International was removed from the Virgin Media cable platform in the UK, and from the Freesat platform.
+It continued to be available on Sky UK's satellite service.

-On 16 November 2021, CNN International was also removed from Virgin Media Ireland.
+On 16 November 2021, CNN International was removed from Virgin Media Ireland.